celsodasecond/context-api/README.md

 ## What did I learned ?

 - Using Context API is powerful like using Redux.
+- Context API is a clean way to share states between components, thus making the communication easier between them.

 ## How to Build ?